quintel/documentation/docs/api/scenario-basics.md

 * `ordering` - the number in the order of preset scenarios.
 * `display_group` - type of the preset scenario.

-When [a truthy value of the `detailed` parameter](#the-detailed-parameter) is sent with the request, the following object is also part of the response:
+When [a truthy value of the `detailed` parameter](#the-detailed-parameter) is sent with the request, the following objects are also part of the response:

 * `user_values` - object that contains the silders touched by a user in the scenario:
   * `slider_one` - the set value for slider_one.
   * `slider_two` - the set value for slider_two.
   * ...
+* `metadata` - object that contains custom metadata managed by the user of the scenario

 ### Preset Scenarios